 The Company conducts business with brokers for certain of its investment activities.
-The due from broker balance on the consolidated statements of financial condition represents cash held by brokers as collateral for managed futures and cash at brokers as collateral for securities sold, not yet purchased.
+The due from broker balance on the consolidated statements of financial condition represents cash held by brokers as collateral for managed futures.

 Investment Securities

 Investment securities are classified as either trading or available-for-sale and are carried at fair value.
 Fair value is determined based on quoted market prices in active markets for identical or similar instruments.